Gera1313/19-text-editor/README.md

 ## Usage

-The following images show the current web application's appearance and functionality.
+The following images show the CURRENT web application's appearance and functionality.
 Keep in mind this is a work in progress, it is NOT complete yet (see Notes above).

 ![A generated README file](./Assets/Home.png)